 These are only some examples.
-The support you get will depend on your individual support needs which the college will assess before you start.
+The support you get will depend on your individual support needs which the college should assess before you start.
+If you have not had an assessment before you start you should ask to have one as soon as possible.